vpayno/git-commit-helper/README.md

 ## Iterations

-Just finished the book [Effortless](https://gregmckeown.com/books/effortless/) and I'm trying it out for this project.
+Just finished [Effortless](https://gregmckeown.com/books/effortless/) and I'm trying it out for this project.

 - v1 - it's ugly but it's at least written down/created